How to Create Landing Pages That Convert The Best

 There’s nothing wrong with them per se.
 It’s just that they don’t make for a striking, actionable message.
 With such types of CTAs, it’s easy to bypass the click button when you’ve seen the exact same words used a hundred times.

 You can make your CTA button copy much more powerful if you use a more relevant message.
-For example, the CTA HubSpot used below shows this perfectly.
+For example, the CTA HubSpot used below in their lead form shows this perfectly.

 People who want to grow their email list will definitely be more compelled to click on the button since it will help them “Convert More Visitors.”